 Make arrangements in your will to recognize someone who made a difference in your life through a gift to Jubilee Women’s Center.

 If you make a planned gift, we would appreciate receiving notification on this form so we have the opportunity to understand the intention of your gift.
-If you have questions, please contact us by email@example.com or 206.957.4392.
-For your records, Jubilee Women’s Center’s tax identification number is 91-1539920.
+If you have questions, please contact us at firstname.lastname@example.org or 206.957.4392.
+Jubilee Women’s Center’s tax identification number is 91-1539920.

 Need to get started?